Zeissss/Group-Chat-Application/README.md

 ### Group_chat.php
-Now the CSS, JavaScript, PHP and HTML part is put together and stored in the filel named "Group_chat.php".
+Now the CSS, JavaScript, PHP and HTML part is put together and stored in the file named "Group_chat.php".

 ## Steps to run the code:
 - Save the file above as Group_chat.php inside a new folder in C:\xampp\htdocs.
 For example, I have placed the file inside the folder named “myfiles” inside the htdocs folder.